The Wholeness Process

 CA: Yes, I think that would be more accurate.
 People get what they want and our communities are blessed too, because we emerge capable of living out of greater wisdom.
 The world benefits too.

-◊ Connirae Andreas PhD is a senior developer of NLP psychotherapy.
-Among her many original contributions to the field is the extraordinary Core Transformation process.
+◊ Connirae Andreas PhD is a senior NLP psychotherapist & developed the very effective Core Transformation process.
 If you purchase the Wholeness Process 8-hr video training here, half your cost will support the operating expenses of Ecobuddhism.org.
-We thank Dr Andreas for her generosity.
-You can watch a newly released interview with her about the Process here.